gcapes/git-course/_episodes/03-history.md

 keypoints:
 - "`git log` shows the commit history"
 - "`git diff` displays differences between commits"
-- "`git checkout` recovers old versions of files"
+- "`git switch -d` recovers previous states of the repo"
 - "`HEAD` points to the commit you have checked out"
 - "`master` points to the tip of the `master` branch"
 ---